 - a.
-The Procurement Services Division Director shall have authority to review all submittals in response to a County solicitation and to review these submittals for responsiveness, responsibility, price, and other factors in making a determination for Recommendation of Award.
-The Procurement Services Division Director may reject any submittal and cancel any solicitation at any time prior to a contract being signed or approved by the Board of County Commissioners.
+The Procurement Services Director shall have authority to review all submittals in response to a County solicitation and to review these submittals for responsiveness, responsibility, price and other factors in making a determination for Recommendation of Award.
+The Procurement Services Director may reject any submittal and cancel any solicitation at any time prior to a contract being signed.
 The Board of County Commissioners shall have the authority to reject any and all bids at any time. - b.
-If the lowest, responsive bid exceeds the budgeted amount and, if the purchase is not funded in whole or in part with interagency grant dollars, the Procurement Services Division Director may negotiate changes with the apparent lowest responsible and responsive bidder that will bring prices into budgeted limits subject to the final approval and acceptance of the Board.
-If the budgeted amount includes grant funds, the Procurement Services Division Director shall be authorized to conduct such negotiations provided said actions are not prohibited by law or the grant conditions.
+If the lowest, responsive bid exceeds the budgeted amount and, if the purchase is not funded in whole or in part with interagency grant dollars, the Procurement Services Director may negotiate changes with the apparent lowest responsible and responsive bidder that will bring prices into budgeted limits subject to the final approval and acceptance of the Board.
+If the budgeted amount includes grant funds, the Procurement Services Director shall be authorized to conduct such negotiations provided said actions are not prohibited by law or the grant conditions.

-All Notices of Recommended Award will be generated and posted by the Procurement Services Division Director prior to presentation of any contract for signature by the Board of County Commissioners.
+All Notices of Recommended Award will be generated and posted by the Procurement Services

+Director prior to presentation of any contract for signature by the Board of County Commissioners.

-13. UNSOLICITED PROPOSALS
+13. UNSOLICTED PROPOSALS